 seeing the boys' friendship go sour in Early to Bed feels like watching

 helplessly while two old friends get into a vicious fistfight.

 By the time this film was made the guys had developed the screen personae we all remember, complete with derbies and shabby-genteel suits.
 More to the point, their childlike personalities and relationship with each other were pretty well established, as we observe in the opening scene.
-Stan and Ollie sit on a park bench with a scruffy little dog called Buster; they might be homeless, but they aren't starving and their world is somehow in harmony.
-But when Ollie learns he has inherited a fortune and magnanimously allows Stan to become his butler, things get seriously out of whack, for it quickly becomes obvious that prosperity does not bring out the best in Mr. Hardy.
+Stan and Ollie sit on a park bench with a scruffy little dog called Buster; they may be homeless, but they aren't starving and their world is somehow in harmony.
+But when Ollie learns he has inherited a fortune, and magnanimously allows Stan to become his butler, things get seriously out of whack, for it quickly becomes obvious that prosperity does not bring out the best in Mr. Hardy.

 Compared to the other silents L&H made during this silent era, this one is